 - Establish and assign zones to groups to enable them to sit within proximity of their team, but desks may have to be unassigned

 - Continue to hold all-hands meetings, or larger meetings, on virtual platforms

-To minimize the removal of furniture to physically distance, by alternating workgroups or team members by select days of the week, or work hours, employees may use their own assigned workstation or desk.
-This requires coordination between management and employees to determine when and who will be in the office at designated times, and confirm that a minimum of a 6-foot physical distancing will be kept by those in the office.
+Design schedules that alternate workgroups or team members to ensure work may be performed by maintaining a minimum 6-foot physical distancing.
+When alternating work schedules by select days of the week or work hours, employees may use their own assigned workstation or desk.
+This requires coordination between management and employees to determine when and who will be in the office at designated times.

 Each HR manager should work with their team members and supervisors to determine a preset calendar of who will be in the office at certain dates/times of the week.

-As an alternate option for smaller more flexible units, you may have employees coordinate with team members to determine which days of the week they are planning to be in the office without having it be set the same from week to week.
+As an alternate option for smaller, more flexible units, you may have supervisors/managers coordinate with team members to determine which days of the week they will be in the office without having it be set the same from week to week.
 If there is any overlap, employees may choose to sit at an alternate location that has been cleaned, or work from home on that day.

 Return-to-Campus Purchasing Information

 Departments returning to campus can generally order all supplies using the same resources they have in the past.
 However, the expected delivery timeframe for some products could take up to eight weeks.
 Because of the longer lead times, departments are encouraged to plan ahead and order as early as possible.